sanjanasnaidu/PWA-Login/README.md

 # Install nodejs in Ubuntu
 sudo apt install nodejs

-# To check the node and npm version
+# To check the npm version
 npm -v

+# To check the node version
 node -v

 # Commands to run